PEOPLE IN ONSHORE AND OFFSHORE DETENTION

 Bridging Visa E (BVE)

 Asylum seekers on a current BVE living in the community.
 They cannot apply for protection because they came by boat on or after 19 July 2013.
 Of them, 43% are in Victoria, 37% are in NSW, and 10% in Queensland.
-Around 900 are children (437 in Victoria, 233 in NSW).
+Around 650 are children (less than 300 in Victoria, 176 in NSW).

 People living in the community have expired BVEs that have not yet been renewed.
 When a person’s visa expires their work and Medicare rights are suspended.